kawashirov/distant-horizons/Readme.txt

 This implementation renders simplified chunks outside the normal render distance allowing for an increased view distance without harming performance.

-Or in other words: this mod let's you see farther without turning your game into a slide show.
+Or in other words: this mod lets you see farther without turning your game into a slide show.
 If you want to see a quick demo, check out the video I made here: https://youtu.be/CCT-3s02tYA